FREE Shipping On All Orders

 What Is A Sizing Agent, And Can It Be Used On Kraft Paper?

-As we have repeatedly mentioned let’s see what a signing agent is.
+As we have repeatedly mentioned, let’s see what a signing agent is.
 It is a chemical that is used on the paper surface to reduce absorbency and improve the resistance to moisture and grease.
 Common sizing agents are rosin, alkyl ketene dimer, and succinic anhydride.
 Yes, you can use sizing agents on kraft paper as this agent enhances the moisture resistance of the paper without reducing the sustainable aspect of the packaging.

 Types Of Butcher Paper